 Genetics can serve a very positive role in the stigma and novel therapeutic techniques of those with mental illness.
 For example, the aggressive stance taken by Miller and Raison to promote the Pathogen Host Defense Hypothesis may ultimately lead to the identification of a subset of MDD patients who can benefit from immunology-driven interventions.
-But there is nothing positive about twisting data to reinforce preexisting ideological constructs, as can be remembered from the heyday of the eugenics movement.2 Many mental health advocates have embraced and promoted several other “just-so” stories about the advantages conferred by depression, anxiety, bipolar disorder and schizophrenia.
+But there is nothing positive about twisting data to reinforce preexisting ideological constructs, as can be remembered from the heyday of the eugenics movement.[2.
+Nazi Germany implemented the most well-known eugenics programs.
+Throughout the late 19th and early 20th century the eugenics movement, propelled primarily by racist or nativist rather than scientific motives, gained popularity in the United States.]
+Many mental health advocates have embraced and promoted several other “just-so” stories about the advantages conferred by depression, anxiety, bipolar disorder and schizophrenia.
 The historical prevalence of successful artists with depression and other mood disorders has been well documented, as in Kay Redfield Jamison’s book Touched With Fire, and many studies have attempted to draw some genetic or biological relationship between “creativity and madness” with limited success (some have suggested that the connection can be attributed to the incredible perseverance and resilience required to live with mental illness, which is also necessary to complete any great work of art).
 The director of recent film Melancholia, Lars von Trier, used his own experience with depression to craft a story that implies the advantage of depression is that in crisis, people with low emotional reactivity and affect are able to maintain their rational perspective and undergo a role reversal, becoming empowered rather than victimized.
 Stanford biologist Robert Sapolsky is famous for a publicly distributed lecture that argues the evolutionary advantageous of schizophrenia through the heterozygote advantage that he believes is conferred to those with schizotypal personality disorders, the “half-crazy” among us who may have a kind of “metamagical thinking” that channels schizophrenic qualities into their proper contexts (Sapolsky lists historical examples of shamans, witch doctors, medicine-men, and religious founders to support his reasoning).
 These explanatory narratives and attempts to locate the logic underlying the prevalence of mental illness may be very interesting, but they have not led to advancements in the care and treatment of those with mental illness.
 At best, the increasing attribution of mental illness to genetic causes removes the blame from its victims and mediates the immense stigma they face.

 For centuries philosophers have warned against those who worship science with the blind, explanatory faith that many primarily attribute to religion.
 Nietzsche’s main argument in On the Geneology of Morals is that science has made us believe we are free thinkers, that we have finally progressed beyond the mystification of religion.
 Adorno and Horkheimer recapitulate this sentiment in the Dialectic of Enlightenment and other philosophers and social critics have taken up a similar stance: secular modernity’s complete confidence in science is the only ideological anesthetic for the painful suffering of purposeless man.
 In Nietzsche’s words: